manazerzadeh/Sequence-Chunk-Interference/readme.md

 The inter trial intervals were set to 3000ms.
 Subjects performed the task with their right hand.
 A total number of six subjects participated in the pilot.

 The whole task was performed in one session, consisting of 10 blocks, 5 blocks of training with asynchronous moving window.
 The aim was to train the subjects to perform the sequence with the specified chunks.
+Each training block had 20 trials.
-In the rest 5 blocks, subjects were tested on the whole sequence (the whole sequence being visible to them) an were asked to perform as quickly and accurately as possible.
+In the rest of the 5 blocks, subjects were tested on the whole sequence (the whole sequence being visible to them) an were asked to perform as quickly and accurately as possible.
 The purtubration, i.e. change of a digit randomly at either positions 5, 7, or 9, would happen at this phase.
+Each test block had 24 trials, 8 of them changed sequence, 8 unchanged, 8 random sequences.

 Results of the analysis shows a chunking pattern as expected in the trainig phase.
 But in the test phase, they abandoned the expected chunking pattern, resulting in the failure of the task.